 Figure 6.21: Isometric back and front views of the RFID coil cover.

 The cover can be seen from the back and the front in Figure 6.21.
-The cover was designed to be easily identifiable with the universal RFID symbol indented on the front, making it easy for the user to know where to swipe their card as illustrated by the item labeled “Indent of RFID Icon”.
+The cover was designed to be easily identifiable with the universal RFID symbol indented on the front, making it easy for the user to know where to swipe their card as illustrated by the item labelled “Indent of RFID Icon”.
 The cavity was designed to fit the coil with a bit of room for unpredictable coil measurements.
-This is labeled ”Cavity for RFID Coil” in the figure. ”Cavity and hole for bolt” labeled above illustrate one of the cavities made for a bolt and washer to make the cover mountable on the casing of the enclosure.
+This is labelled "Cavity for RFID Coil” in the figure.
+"Cavity and hole for bolt” labelled above illustrate one of the cavities made for a bolt and washer to make the cover mountable on the casing of the enclosure.
 It was designed as such so that no bolt would be visible on the front side, making for a clean design for visual benefit of the user.
 A detailed drawing can be seen in Appendix B.7: RFID Coil Cover.

 6.6 PCB DESIGN

-This section present the designs that made up the electronics of the Vending Machine.
-The PCB design in this section were produced in Eagle CAD.
+This section presents the designs that made up the electronics of the Vending Machine.
+The PCB design in this section was produced in Eagle CAD.

 6.6.1 Raspberry Pi HAT